rupesh-3/intern-projects/README.md

-# Machine Learning Intern Projects 🚀
+# Artificial Intelligence Intern Projects 🚀

-A collection of simple machine learning projects for internship work.
+A collection of simple artificial intelligience projects for internship work.

 ## Projects